Changissnz/nu_merchant_principal/README.md

 anti-competitive measures.
 Words such as "dignity" and "honor" are used by the prideful to claim a kind of moral righteousness.
-The more calculating variants also practice risk-averse, out of their consideration for the spectrum believed by them from least to most gainful.
+The more calculating variants also practice risk aversion, out of their consideration for the spectrum from least to most gainful believed by them.
 One rhetorical question that is an actual decision for them when faced with adversity is: why "stoop down to their level" to compete when there is only "disgrace" to be had?
 Regardless of the moralistic